 The Rainforest Alliance certifies ranches that raise animals for leather production.
 These ranches are certified with sustainable farming standards that address animal welfare, prevention of deforestation, conservation of biodiversity, human wellbeing, conservation of natural resources, and respect to the land on which indigenous people reside.
 Unfortunately, the Rainforest Alliance certification only regulates the processes until slaughter of the animal.

 Leather Alternatives – Vegan Leather & Pleather

 Most imitation manmade leather on the market is not a sustainable or healthy choice.
-Known by many names, PU leather, pleather, leatherette, vegan leather, faux leather, is another plastic synthetic material.
+Known by many names, PU leather, pleather, leatherette, PVC leather, or vegan leather, faux leather is another plastic synthetic material.
 Most pleather is made from polyurethane, polyester, and polyvinyl chloride.
 These materials, derived from coal, natural gas, and oil, have a high impact on the environment in production, during product life, and after being discarded.
 Unlike natural leather, these manmade leathers will not decompose for hundreds of years.
 Pleather and vegan leather materials are also not breathable and are more prone to bacteria growth.

 Cork as a Leather Alternative